cavart28/investate/README.md

 Our strategy is the classical "sma cross over", namely, we devest from ethereum anytime the fast moving average falls bellow the slow moving average.
 Conversely, we re-invest anytime the trend reverses.
 The logic of the strategy is coded in the function invest_with_sma.
-A 1 means "at the corresponding time, invest all availalbe in A", while a 0 means "invest all available in B".

 ```python
 from investate.backtesting_examples import invest_with_sma